 No matter where your child goes to kindergarten, teachers and educators will work with you to create a program that supports your child to learn and grow.

-To find your local kindergarten and for information on how to choose the right service for your child, visit vic.gov.au/kinder.
-Find a Kindergarten Map, visit findakinder.educationapps.vic.gov.au/
+To find your local kindergarten and for information on how to choose the right service for your child, visit: vic.gov.au/kinder.

 Look for the Kinder Tick